jumpingcontent/Wikinets_Moinmoin/InstallationDeploymentDocumentation.md

 **Start Status Issue:**

-After some consultation we found out that apache configuration for our service could be all that is needed.
+After some consultation we found out that apache configuration for our service could be all that is needed in terms of more important steps for bringing the server up.
 We're currently going through and will document these steps below.

 -----